seznam/IMA.js-plugins/packages/plugin-http-client/README.md

 }
 ```

+The result of each processor is patched in HttpClient, so it is sufficient to return the modified value as a result of the processor's action.

+If the preRequest action returns a response object, the HttpAgent is no longer called, but comes straight to the postRequest action.

 ## REST
-This plugin supports REST api using AbstractResource and optional BaseEntity with helper Mappers and EntityProcessor.
+This plugin supports REST API using AbstractResource and optional BaseEntity with helper Mappers and EntityProcessor.

 ### AbstractResource
 AbstractResource will help with creating paths to the API as well as working with entities.
+You can also change processors in prepareOptions with option OPTION_TRANSFORM_PROCESSORS.

 #### Paths
 You have to specify getter `path` to determine API path.